 The history of Granado, the Official Pharmacy of the Brazilian Imperial Family

-The reclaimed brick wall and warm indirect lighting recreate the atmosphere of 19th-century pharmacies.
-Additionally, a reinterpretation of a compounding table at the store’s entrance displays new products such as creams, lotions, and soaps.
-Consumers also find, in addition to the flagship products, exclusive lines.
+The tile floor, the shelves, and the cozy indirect lighting recreate the atmosphere of 19th-century pharmacies.
+Additionally, a reimagined compounding table at the store entrance showcases new products such as creams, lotions, and soaps.
+Consumers can also find, in addition to the flagship products, exclusive lines.
 Today, all Granado stores follow this concept.
-In 2008, Granado launched its official website, initiating online sales.
+In 2008, Granado launched its official website, starting online sales.

 The history of Granado, the Official Pharmacy of the Brazilian Imperial Family